yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2021/index.md

 toastUnlimited also gave us the option to [apply settings while games are running](https://github.com/yuzu-emu/yuzu/pull/6346).
 This can help more comfortably test for ideal settings while playing.
-Keep in mind that settings that require a reboot to take effect, won't be affected by the apply button.
+Keep in mind that settings that require a reboot to take effect won't be affected by the apply button.

 {{< imgs
 	"./apply.png| "